 In 2009, it was reported that the Fairmont’s Tonga Room, the venerable tiki bar, which opened in 1945, might be demolished to make room for a condo conversion in an adjacent tower.
 The New York Times reported on April 3, 2009 that “… San Franciscans have rallied around the Tonga Room.
 They’ve written letters, signed petitions and defiantly consumed more than their fair share of deep-dish drinks in this temple of tropical kitsch at the top of Nob Hill….one of the finest examples of faux Polynesian paradise around.”
 As of May, 2016, the Tonga Room has enjoyed a resurgence and there’s been no decision as to its ultimate fate.

-In 2015, Oaktree and Woodridge sold the Fairmont San Francisco for $450 million to affiliated companies of Mirae Asset Global Investments, a large financial services company based in Seoul, South Korea.
+In 2015, Oaktree and Woodridge sold Fairmont San Francisco for $450 million to affiliated companies of Mirae Asset Global Investments, a large financial services company based in Seoul, South Korea.
 Since 2011, the firm has acquired commercial real estate properties valued over $8 billion including the 317-room Four Seasons Hotel Seoul, the 531-room Four Seasons Hotel Sydney, the 540-room Fairmont Orchid Hotel and the 282-room Courtyard by Marriott Seoul Pangyo.

-The Fairmont San Francisco was added to the National Register of Historic Places on April 17, 2002.
+Fairmont San Francisco was added to the National Register of Historic Places on April 17, 2002.
 It is a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.

 About Stanley Turkel, CMHS